open-telemetry/weaver/crates/weaver_forge/README.md

 - `attribute_registry_title`: Converts registry.{namespace}.{other}.{components} to {Namespace} (title case the namespace).
 - `attribute_registry_namespace`: Converts metric.{namespace}.{other}.{components} to {namespace}.
 - `attribute_namespace`: Converts {namespace}.{attribute_id} to {namespace}.
+- `required`: Filters a list of `Attribute`s to include only the required attributes.
+The "conditionally_required" attributes are not returned by this filter.
+- `not_required`: Filters a list of `Attribute`s to only include non-required attributes.
+The "conditionally_required" attributes are returned by this filter.

 > Please open an issue if you have any suggestions for new filters.
 They are easy to implement.